dogodigi/community_mapping/en/chapters/openstreetmap.md

 # OpenStreetMap

 ## Objective
-Students will learn about computer systems for geodata and OpenStreetMap in particular.
-After this lecture they will know what OpenStreetMap is and the possibilities it offers.
+Learn about computer systems for geodata and OpenStreetMap in particular and know what OpenStreetMap is and the possibilities it offers.

 ## Materials
 For students: A computer, tablet or smartphone with internet.
 For the teacher: The slides in the geodata section.